 The aggravation of a pre-existing condition may also qualify an employee to receive workers’ compensation benefits under certain circumstances.
 According to Georgia’s State Board of Workers’ Compensation (SBWC), if work activities aggravate an employee’s pre-existing injury or condition, benefits may be available until the aggravation resolves.

 However, benefits are not necessarily available to cover the underlying injury or illness itself.
 Navigating this fine line, along with other laws related to workers’ compensation, can be difficult.
+You may want to contact Atlanta workers’ compensation lawyers for advice about your settlement options and legal guidance.

 State Workers’ Compensation Laws